Land Registration in France - 'Cadastre'

 3. Obtaining Information on Ownership

-As we have said, the French land registry plans do not show title boundaries, as is the case with the UK plans.
+As we have said, the French land registry plans do not show title boundaries.

 Neither do the plans provide personal information on the owner, the easements over a property, nor the price paid by the present owner.